Raghunathen/STRIDE/readme.md

 #### **Performance**
 - Epoch 5: Loss = 0.3891, Accuracy = 64.81%.
 - Epoch 10: Loss = 0.3582, Accuracy = 74.82%.
 - **Observation**: To reduce the number of parameters, the image size was decreased (224x224 -> 32x32).
-However, this required reducing the number of convolutional layers, as the image dimensions shrank below 5×55×5.
+However, this required reducing the number of convolutional layers, as the image dimensions shrank below 5×5.
 While this adjustment lowered the parameter count, the model failed to learn effectively due to insufficient capacity.
-The next step is to experiment further with the number of layers and kernel sizes to find the right balance before considering a switch to Canny edge detection.
+The next step is to experiment further with the number of layers and kernel sizes to find the right balance.

 ---